Hot No-Start After 30 Mins — Oil Hot, Coolant Cold

 Structuring the Diagnostic

-By adopting a structured and documented approach, the workshop could have used the EVMetricsOBD Workshop Templates to guide the diagnostic process.
+By adopting a structured and documented approach, the workshop could have used the EvmetricsOBD Workshop Templates to guide the diagnostic process.
 These templates lead the technician through a strict hierarchy of tests, ruling out causes logically and preventing expensive misdiagnoses.

 Engine Coolant Circulation Check